Nursing Home Abuse in St. Petersburg, FL

 Each state has its own laws pertaining to this matter.
 While states rely on the guidance of the federal laws mentioned above, it is entirely within a state’s rights to pass additional protective laws for elder abuse and neglect.
 States with a higher percentage of nursing home residents typically have more laws than those without.

-Based on the latest U.S. Census Bureau results, 18.6% of St. Petersburg is over 65.
+Over 11% of St. Petersburg residents are over 65.
 For further context, over 20% of the people living in Florida are seniors.
 To protect the most vulnerable of this population, Adult Protective Services investigates reports of abuse.
 When you suspect that something is wrong in a St. Petersburg nursing home, you can call 800-962-2873 for help.

 Can You File a Lawsuit in St. Petersburg, Florida For Nursing Home Abuse?